|

 Broad-Winged Hawk Buteo Platypterus

 and soaring and swooping by both sexes.
-Small stick nests are set up in
+Small, crude stick nests are

 deciduous or conifer trees in forests where red-tails and